-For RLF, the interference modelling in section 2.2.2 can be also reused for SLS.
+For RLF, the interference modelling in section 2.2.3 can be also reused for SLS.

-Question 26: Do you agree interference model in section 2.2.2 can be reused for SLS?
+Question 26: Do you agree interference model in section 2.2.3can be reused for SLS?
 If not, please pointed out which parameters need updated